 BS, Hotel and Restaurant Management, Emphasis: Event Planning and Coordination, Kansas State University

-By appointment or anytime during regular business hours (M-F, 9 AM-5 PM) via Skype or Google Hangout by request.
+By appointment anytime during regular business hours (M-F, 9 AM-5 PM) via Zoom by request.
+You may schedule a meeting during any available time slot here: https://calendly.com/aprovencio/meeting.

 The views expressed by UCO faculty and staff on their personal websites and social media pages do not necessarily reflect the positions of the University of Central Oklahoma.
 UCO faculty and staff are advised to follow the university’s social media guidelines and are expected to conduct themselves in accordance with policies outlined in UCO’s Employee Handbook and/or Faculty Handbook.